joa-mon/emarts/README.md

 # emarts
+incomplete
-recreating website for a friend
+recreating portfolio website for a friend as html, css, and javascript practice